Dr. Kathie MacNeil, Director

-To make a referral for any of the services below, please fill out the downloadable referral form on the right and email to Kim Sellers at the email above or fax to 513.695.2961.
+To make a referral for any of the services below, please fill out the downloadable referral form on the right and email to Kevin Stevens at the email above or fax to 513.695.2961.

-The Coordinated Care Program provides intervention and prevention services to support children and their families.
+The Coordinated Care Program provides prevention, intervention and wraparound services to support children and their families.
 The program serves three types of youth:

 - High-risk, multi-need children

-The goal of Coordinated Care is to support children and their families in their community, and control the number of children in residential placement.
+The goal of Coordinated Care is to support children and their families in their community, and manage the number of children in residential placement.

 Truancy Services - Coordinated Care provides truancy-related counseling.
 Parents and children report to Juvenile Court once a week for group counseling.
 Coordinated Care in conjunction with Juvenile Court launched project ATTEND.
 This project conducts in-home case management and counseling to chronically truant youth and their parents.

 Drug and Alcohol Prevention & Education for Schools-FREE Services include but not limited to: Red Ribbon Week presentations/displays, Tobacco Education groups, Substance Abuse Education groups, Good Choices groups, speaking at community events/festivals, tables with information set up at athletic events, Parent/Teacher presentations, Career Day presentations, speaking to health/other classes, and Homecoming/Prom presentations.
 See attached flyer on the right for contact information.

 Parent Success - Parent Success offers support and education for parents of children and/or teens with behavior problems.
 Parent Success is a free program funded by the Ohio Children's Trust Fund which consists of home-based services and utilizes the evidence based program, Active Parenting Now.